 1. Introduction to Deep Learning: The Future of AI

-Deep learning is a subset of artificial intelligence (AI) that has gained significant attention in recent years due to its ability to process vast amounts of data and improve decision-making.
+Deep learning is a subset of artificial intelligence (AI) development that has gained significant attention in recent years due to its ability to process vast amounts of data and improve decision-making.
 As technology continues to evolve, deep learning is poised to play a crucial role in various industries, from healthcare to finance, and even entertainment.
 Its potential to revolutionize how we interact with machines and analyze data makes it a focal point in the future of AI.

 1.1.
 What is Deep Learning?
 A Comprehensive Definition